What You Need to Know in 60 Seconds

 I want to be more hopeful about the beginning of the year and, quite frankly, I hope I am wrong.
 We have reduced beta in portfolios and feel comfortable doing so even more if need be, but we’re far from past situations where we’re holding large amounts of cash in even our more aggressive portfolios.
 So if we’re right, we’ll have some protection.
 And if we’re wrong, well, it’ll be embarrassing that we make less money than the market, but we’ll still make money.
 I can get past that embarrassment.
 I can’t get past not doing my job to try and protect you.
 The key to making money in the stock market in the long-term is to manage risk and keep mistakes relatively small.
 There are a lot of concerns out there, so we’ve paid attention to those added alerts and have been scaling back risk.

 There is a high probability that I am wrong and we’ve seen the bottom.
 We tend to be contrarians, so when investors are gloomy that’s often a signal to us that we should be net buyers of investments.
-And right now, according to the American Association of Individual Investors Sentiment Survey, the amount of bulls are only about half of the average, and the amount of bears are about 60% higher than the average.
+And right now, according to the American Association of Individual Investors Sentiment Survey, the percentage of bulls is only about half of the average, and the percentage of bears is about 60% higher than the average.
 It’s a pretty good sign that we’re being too conservative.
 But as daddy used to tell me, you don’t go broke taking a profit.

 So, why am I not that hopeful about a strong start to the new year?
 While growth is still good, the growth rate is still decelerating.
 And the market doesn’t only look at “good and bad” it also reacts to “from good to less good”.
 And a shift from GDP with a 3-handle to GDP with a 2-handle is less good.
 Also, I have concerns over monetary policy.
 Fiscal policy (i.e. lower taxes) is certainly a tailwind.
 But it’s contending with tighter monetary policy from the Fed both stopping quantitate easing (i.e. no longer buying bonds) as well as raising the federal funds rate from accommodative to neutral.
 But our biggest concern is rapidly slowing earnings growth.